A Golden Crown: At Winterfell

 Bran awakens from a recurring dream of a three-eyed raven, and tests his new saddle in the forest.
 He is rescued from wildlings by Robb and Theon, who take the only survivor, Osha, captive.

 In Vaes Dothrak

 Daenerys is left unscathed after taking one of her dragon eggs from the fire.
-She undergoes a ritual with the Dosh Khaleen, eating a stallion's raw heart and proclaiming her unborn son will be the Khal to unite the entire world as one khalasar, and names him Rhaego, for Drogo and her brother Rhaegar, killed by Robert Baratheon.
-Viserys, angry at his sister's growing popularity among the Dothraki, tries to steal Daenerys' dragon eggs to fund a new army, but is confronted by Jorah.
+She undergoes a ritual with the Dosh Khaleen, eating a stallion's raw heart and proclaiming her unborn son will be the Khal to unite the entire world as one khalasar, and names him Rhaego, for Drogo and her brother Rhaegar, killed by Robert.
+Viserys, angry at his sister's growing popularity among the Dothraki, tries to steal Daenerys' dragon eggs to fund a new army, but is confronted and stopped by Jorah.

 A drunken Viserys threatens his sister at swordpoint, and Drogo agrees to give him the "golden crown" he desires; as his bloodriders restrain Viserys, Drogo pours molten gold on his head.
 Watching her brother burn to death while he begs for her to not let them kill him, Daenerys coldly remarks, "He was no dragon.
-Fire cannot kill a dragon."
+Fire cannot kill a dragon".